Project Cost Planning

 Another essential element for cost planning is the schedule, with which you set the cost plan in relation to the timing of the project.
 In this way, you have important information for later cost control.

-Step 1 - initial data and structure
+1. project cost plan - initial data and structure

 Before you can start to estimate the project costs, you need to collect or prepare a few things: